RGG200/SMCG-Datapack/README.md

  - The Super minecraft galaxy map

+ - Minecraft Version 1.16.4 (Recommanded) Less is really not a good idea and i do not know if 1.16.5 work fine

   | Features |

 • The First and Principal Major Feature is the lives counter The Lives counter will decrease if you die you have 4 Lives and if you have 0 Lives and die you will have a Game over you can see your Lives Counter at the right